BergQuester/v8tr.github.io/_posts/2018-03-09-reflection-use-cases.md

 Swift's Reflection is limited, providing read-only access to a subset of type metadata.
 Such metadata is encapsulated in `Mirror` instances.
 Under the hood, there is `Mirror` implementation for each Swift metadata type: `Tuple`, `Struct`, `Enum`, `Class`, `Metatype`, [Opaque][opaque-type-def], all derived from `ReflectionMirrorImpl` abstract class.

 These classes are capable of reading arbitrary fields of corresponding metadata types.
 Parent-child hierarchies are crawled by means of Objective-C runtime.
-The latter has **platform limitations**, because requires '[unbridged][toll-free-bridging-def]' interoperation with Objective-C, which is supported only by Apple platforms.
+The latter has **platform limitations**, because requires [unbridged][toll-free-bridging-def] interoperation with Objective-C, which is supported only by Apple platforms.
 This means, the use of `Mirror` on other platforms will crash your app.

 ## JSON parsing